 - Open Spotify in Windows, then click on the horizontal ellipsis (three horizontal dots) and select “Edit” in the top menu, and then choose “Preferences.”

-- Scroll back up and look for “Startup and Window Behavior,” then select the dropdown next to “Open Spotify automatically….” and choose “No.”
+- Select the dropdown next to “Open Spotify automatically….” and choose “No.”

 The next time you boot Windows, Spotify should not start.
 If Spotify does launch (an active window or as a background process shown in the taskbar), retry the steps above.
 Just like Mac, it may take a couple of reboots to make the change successfully.